Arkans428/SIM7600G-H-Voice-Call-Dialer/README.md

 ## Compatibility

-- The project is compatible with the SIMCOM SIM7600G-H modem and runs on both Windows and Linux systems with .NET Core (or later versions) installed.
+- The project is compatible with the SIMCOM SIM7600G-H modem and runs on Windows systems with .NET Core 8.0 (or later versions) installed.

 ## Contributing